 Built around Berlin's rich culture, students are immersed in the life and language of the city.
-For those interested in language study, Summer in Berlin offers German courses at all levels of instruction, based on sufficient enrollment per course.
+For those interested in language study, NYU Berlin offers German courses at all levels of instruction, based on sufficient enrollment per course.
 In addition, content courses provide students with the option of exploring through walking tours and site trips both the historical past and exciting present of Germany’s capital, of delving into the city’s exciting interwar art scene, or of gaining a uniquely German perspective on terrorism.

 Study of German language is recommended, but not required.
 Students can choose to take two content courses taught in English.
 Please note that there are classes held on Fridays.